peteraellig/speechtimer/README.md

 Admin and speechtimer run on any device that has a modern browser.
 (PC/Mac/Lnx/IOS/Android/Kindle etc.)
 You can also start app.py several times by turning app.py into app.py2 and assigning a new instance number.
 You can change the room name in the admin console (admin.html) this will then be displayed in the TAB tabs of the browser and in the Admin Console.
 **Raspi4 Image** 10 instances are installed on the Raspi-Image and start automatically when booting.
+Attach a monitor, keyboard an mouse to setup your network settings easy.
 Each Insance has its own default time and Roomname, which can be changed in the admin screen.
 Changing the roomname requires to reboot the server (app.py)
 You can activate the admin or speech timer on any device at any time, without affecting any running timer.